Position

 What does a Cable Technician do?

 A Cable Technician installs, maintains, and repairs cable systems.
-This role involves working with various types of cables, including fiber optic, coaxial, and Ethernet.
-Technicians ensure that customers have reliable access to television, internet, and phone services.
-They often work both indoors and outdoors, in various weather conditions.
-This job requires attention to detail and problem-solving skills.
+This role involves working with various types of cables, including coaxial, fiber optic, and Ethernet.
+Technicians ensure that these systems function properly to deliver high-quality video, internet, and phone services to customers.
+They often work in residential, commercial, and industrial settings.
+The job requires a strong understanding of electrical systems and the ability to use specialized tools and equipment.

 View Cable Technician jobs nearby